 11. Look for pleasant, respectful interactions between dentist and staff.
 Again, we offer free consultations, so it cost you nothing to check us out.

 12. Consult with the dentist about your dental history and problems, and decide whether you like the way he or she explains preventive measures and treatments.
-Realistically, we are going to be on our best behavior, but again realistically, how many group practices have associates for 24+ years who was the President of the GDA?
+Realistically, we are going to be on our best behavior, but again realistically, how many group practices have associates for 20+ years who are the President of the GDA?
 My other associate practiced with us for 14 years until his passing.
 And my newest associate has practiced for 20 years.
 And our in-house periodontist went to Emory Dental School with me.

 13. Ask about fees, payment and insurance plans.
 We both want to know about each other.
-I want to know what your expectations and circumstances are and you want to know whether or not I am delivering a service that you value and trust.
+We want to know what your expectations and circumstances are and you want to know whether or not we are delivering a service that you value and trust.
+Check out the reviews.

 14. Find out whether your dentist provides a way for you to receive emergency, after-hours care.
 Of course we do.
 We give out our cell phones.

 15. Ask what sorts of continuing education he or she has pursued to keep up with new developments in dentistry.
-Quite frankly, I am a prosthodontist, and there only 3200 prosthodontist out of 170,000 dentists in the country.
+Quite frankly, I am a prosthodontist, which make up less than 2% of the dentists in the country.
 It’s a pretty rigorous post graduate program and very few dentists choose to put themselves through the process.
-I am constantly taking courses and attending study groups to either validate what I am doing or learn new techniques.
+We are constantly taking courses and attending study groups to either validate what we do or learn new techniques.

 If we can be of service or answer any of questions please feel free to contact us.
-Also, visit our website.
-It’s long and what some say wordy, but we are attempting to be informative and put in writing as much as one can tolerate on the internet.
+Also, visit our website, check our blog.
+The website is long and some say wordy, but we are attempting to be informative and put in writing as much as one can tolerate on the internet.